rahulsmehta/node-replay/README.md

 **Logging**

-node-replay logs all requests in the `data/` directory, and also logs all of the command line output in the `logs/` directory.
+Node-replay logs all requests in the `data/` directory, and also logs all of the command line output in the `logs/` directory.
 If the proxy is started from either `startCapture.sh` or `startReplay.sh`, the command line output from the proxy will also be logged to `capture.log` and `replay.log` respectively.

+**Integration with headless utilities**

+Integration with headless browser utilities such as PhantomJS is very simple with node-replay.
+Simply set the command line argument `--proxy=localhost:8080` at execution to proxy all PhantomJS traffic through node-replay.
+Alternately, this can be set in the config.json file as `'proxy':"localhost:8080"`.

 **Upcoming Features**